Top-5: Three goals and an assist for Cutter Gauthier (and the Flyers must be biting their fingers) - Dose.ca

 – NHL (@NHL) November 5, 2025

-The Avalanche won by a score of 3-2 and moved into first place in the overall National League standings this morning with 21 points.
+The Avalanche won by a score of 3-2 and moved into first place in the NHL standings this morning with 21 points.

 The Canadiens are not far behind, with 19 points…